Yuhala/image-processing-cpp/README.md

 ## Prerequisites

-To follow this tutorial a linux machine with gcc compiler driver.
+To follow this tutorial you will need a linux machine with the gcc compiler driver.

 ## How to use the program
 The program presents 26 image processing algorithms.
 Lets suppose we want to binarize the image _lena.pgm_ in the folder _ImageProcessing/images_